2015 is the sesquicentenary of the Hunt Track.

 Explorer/surveyor C.C.
 Hunt travelled through this area on his March 1864 Koolyanobbing Expedition and located this native well.
 Later that year, during his Exploration Eastward of York, he again visited the soak to water his horses.

 In March 1865 his team opened out the native well but were unable to build the stone well until logistical issues were resolved.
-Bodallin Soak was where the notorious bushranger and escape artist Moondyne Joe was captured in 1866.
+Boodallin Soak was where the notorious bushranger and escape artist Moondyne Joe was captured in 1866.

 On the way to Sandford Rocks we visited the working Edna May Mine, immediately to the north of Westonia.